-If the dashboard illumination knob is kept at the illumination dimmer cancel position, the instrument cluster and the information display will not dim when the headlight switch is turned to the $\blacksquare$ or $\equiv \bigcirc$ position again.
+- This symbol (2) indicates the knob to adjust the brightness of the dashboard illumination. - If the illumination dimmer is cancelled, the instrument cluster and the information display will not dim when the headlight switch is turned to the ₹00€ or ≣○ position again.
+Press the dashboard illumination knob to activate the illumination dimmer.